clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/joining-a-live-stream-in-clowdr.md

 ![](/images/my-backstage2.jpg)

-A big button appears to go directly to the room with their backstage.
+A big button will appear to go directly to the room with the presenter's backstage.

 **NOTE:**